Liberty vs. North Texas NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Liberty has combined with its opponents to score more than 60.5 points just once this year.
+- Liberty and its opponents have scored at least 60.5 points -- this matchup's over/under -- only one time this year.

-- North Texas has combined with its opponents to score more than 60.5 points in two games this season.

-- The two teams combine to score 56.8 points per game, 3.7 less than the total in this contest.
+- The two teams combine to score 56.8 points per game, 3.7 less than the over/under in this contest.

-- This contest's over/under is 8.8 points above the 51.7 these two squads combine to surrender per game this season.

-- Flames games have an average total of 55.5 points this season, five fewer than Saturday's over/under.
+- The average total in Flames games this season is 55.5, 5.0 points fewer than Saturday's total of 60.5 .

+- In 2021, games involving the Mean Green have averaged a total of 66.7 points, 6.2 more than the set over/under in this contest.

 Liberty Stats and Trends